nikrb/shift-rota/README.md

 React implementation of a shift work rota.
+Node 6.3.1 and express 4.

 download repo and npm install.